pragyanjagadev/ImageSegmentation/README.md

+## Objective
 This main objective of this project is to separate the handwritten text referred to as foreground from the background in the best possible ways.

-Inorder to acheive the goal of the project below steps are done:
+Inorder to achieve the goal of the project below steps are done:

 1. Created synthetic dataset with rules using IAM dataset:
 - downloaded the IAM dataset